 The size of the solar system you can install depends not only on available roof space but also on your building's electric load.
-Your solar array will need to be interconnected to a utility electric meter (Con Edison in NYC) in order to receive NYSERDA's NY-Sun incentives and qualify for net metering, which allows excess energy generated to be sent back to the grid in exchange for electric bill credits.
+Your solar array will need to be interconnected to a utility electric meter in order to receive NYSERDA's NY-Sun incentives and qualify for net metering, which allows excess energy generated to be sent back to the grid in exchange for electric bill credits.